Group-3-SEM/Group-3/Use Cases/use-case-36.md

 ## MAIN SUCCESS SCENARIO

 1. Organisation requests the population report
-2. Employee extracts a list of all the countries in the world by largest to smallest.
+2. Employee extracts the number of people who speak arabic from the greatest number to smallest, including the percentage of the world population.
 3. Employee provides report to organisation.

 ## EXTENSIONS